- Climate Action

 - Get Involved

-From 2008-2018, during 10 years of growth, OSU achieved carbon emissions reductions of 12% with modest financial investment and a suite of systemic changes.
-When accounting for growth, that equates to a 41% reduction in emissions per student and per square foot of building space.
+From 2008-2022, OSU achieved greenhouse gas emissions reductions of 22% with modest financial investment and a suite of systemic changes.
+When accounting for growth, that equates to a 49% reduction in emissions per student and 48% reduction in emissions per square foot of building space.
 Now, we prepare to accelerate our path to carbon neutrality.

 More than ever, Oregon State is committed to addressing the global climate crisis by reducing its emissions and empowering our graduates to take bold action.
 Addressing climate change has been integrated into our mission for a long time, as outlined in Strategic Plan 4.0: Transformation, Excellence and Impact.